rtmotiang/GruvboxDWM/README.md

 | Super + P     | Dmenu_run |
 | Super + Shift + Enter  | Terminal (Kitty)  |

+## License

+This project is licensed under the MIT License.

+## Contact

+For any questions or feedback, feel free to contact me!

 # Congratulation Installation has been Completed! 🥳🎉